irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 posting of messages that are inflammatory, abusive, or otherwise inappropriate, or the repeated posting of off-topic material, on these lists and discussion forums will not be tolerated.
-Moderators will respond to harassing or disruptive behaviour with a warning in the first instance, but thereafter may temporarily or permanently suspend posting rights for any individual engaging in such behaviour.
+Moderators will respond to harassing or disruptive behaviour with either a warning, or temporarily or permanently suspend posting rights, based on the seriousness and history of the behaviour.

+If you have concerns about, or wish to appeal against, a moderation decision then you should raise your concern with the IRTF Chair or the Ombudsteam.
+If the concern relates to moderation decisions taken by the IRTF Chair, then it should raised with the Chair of the Internet Architecture Board or with the Ombudsteam.
+These parties will review the situation and may reverse the moderation decision or take other action as appropriate.

 # Language and Imagery